uzzielvz/DSA-from-scratch/README.md

 # Data Structures in Java

 This repository contains from-scratch implementations of classic data structures in Java.
-The goal is to strengthen core fundamentals, improve problem-solving skills, and prepare for technical interviews.
+The goal is to strengthen core fundamentals and improve problem-solving skills.

 ## Project Structure